Signal.

 The tool integrates information from the driver's app, alerts the DM in case of alerts, and effectively communicates bus statuses to the consumer app.
 Specified user roles determines different views for bus statuses for a particular trip

 Alerts formed the most atomic important information archy-type that the users cared about.
+This became the basic for all navigational pages.
 On-trip alert notification in the system was a set of chronological updates to a driver, bus, and trip status.

 Driver's journey